MadStu/connect-4-plus/README.md

   - Solved by increasing the recursion limit.
 - ~~IndexError when resetting game after player has reached top level.~~
   - Solved by adding if else in the reset_game function.
 It now checks to see if the level was at the top level or not.
-- Game difficulty not changing mode after the player selects it after winning at top level.
+- ~~Game difficulty not changing mode when the player selects a different setting after winning at top level.~~
+  - Solved, I'd missed adding the setting in the choose_mode function as the default mode was "easy" and only changed when setting hard.

 ## Deployment